top of page

 FORMS: Extracts, salves, capsules, powders, solids (bark), creams

-• Average daily dosage corresponding to 60 - 120 mg total salicin
+• Average daily intake corresponding to 60–120 mg total salicin

-Note: German Commission E approved for fever, rheumatism, headaches
+Note: Turmeric is approved by the German Commission E approved for fever, rheumatism, headaches

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant or nursing a baby, please do not use supplements without discussing it with your healthcare provider.